This blog post was originally posted on November 21, 2017, and was updated on November 28, 2019.

 San Sebastian’s elaborate belén (the Spanish word for “nativity scene” literally means “Bethlehem”) consists of more than 150 one-meter-tall figures that take over Plaza de Gipuzkoa from early December until around January 6.
 It’s truly a sight to behold during the winter holidays in San Sebastian.

 Go ice skating

 Here in the Basque Country, the locals love staying active even in the chilly winter months.
 Luckily, it’s easy to get out and about with plenty of fun seasonal activities taking place all over the city, including the annual pop-up ice rink in Plaza de Cataluña!
-The rink usually opens to the public in mid-December and the fun lasts until after Reyes on January 6, so you have plenty of time to lace up your skates and take part in this favorite winter tradition.Bring the flavors of Spain into your home this holiday season with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
+The rink usually opens to the public in mid-December and the fun lasts until after Reyes on January 6, so you have plenty of time to lace up your skates and take part in this favorite winter tradition.Bring the flavors of Spain into your home with our new digital cookbook, Spanish Feasts from the Devour Tours Kitchen.
 (It makes a great gift, too!)